 Our vision is to foster genuine intercultural learning and effective global citizenship by bringing together minds from around the world.

 Our mission is to promote active student engagement through the study of the human realities of international conflict today as well as to provide scholarships to international students affected by conflict.

-Following the success of the agreement with Daughters for Life, ISOW members pursued an agreement with Jusoor, an NGO that works to provide education to Syrian youth.
-In April of 2016, a partnership between Laurier and Jusoor was established to sponsor four additional international students to come to Laurier, all of whom we hope will begin their studies in September of 2016.
+Following the success of the agreement with the Daughters for Life Foundation in January 2015, ISOW management team members pursued a partnership agreement with Jusoor Syria, a Non Governmental Organization that works to provide education to Syrian youth.
+In April of 2016, a partnership between Wilfrid Laurier University and Jusoor was established to sponsor four additional Syrian students to come to Laurier on full scholarships, all of whom began their studies in September of 2016.